 Strengthening air cargo security

-IATA set up the Cargo Security Working Group (CSWG) to ensure that the experiences and constraints of the airline industry are considered in the development of effective security regulations.
+IATA established the Cargo Security Working Group (CSWG) to ensure that the experiences and constraints of the airline industry are considered in the development of effective security regulations.

 To support regulators and strengthen supply chain security, IATA and the industry are working on the following main initiatives: